kata-containers/agent/documentation/features/cpuset.md

 - container update

-When the runtime requests to apply cpuset cgroup to the agent, the amount of VCPUs available might not be the same to the required VCPUs in the request.
+When the runtime requests to apply cpuset cgroup to the agent, the amount of vCPUs available might not be the same to the required vCPUs in the request.

 This is because the request from the agent client (i.e. the Kata runtime) passes cpusets that are requested to be placed on the host.
 This isolates the